ggnkua/bigbrownbuild-git/readme.md

 * flex-dev

+* texinfo (definitely needed when building TRUNK version of the compiler, might also be needed for stable versions)

 GMP/MPFR/MPC are required for building gcc (if you don't download prerequisites, see [GLOBAL_DOWNLOAD_PREREQUISITES](#GLOBAL_DOWNLOAD_PREREQUISITES)), flex and bison for building MiNTlib.

 ### macOS